phanumat/Documentation/getting-started/first-smartapp.rst

 Next steps
 ----------

-Now that you've written your first SmartApp and have a basic understanding of the SmartThings developer tools, language, and workflow, here are some further topics for you to pursue.
+Now that you've written your first SmartApp and have a basic understanding of the PEA HiVE developer tools, language, and workflow, here are some further topics for you to pursue.

 More about SmartApps
 ^^^^^^^^^^^^^^^^^^^^